RGASP-consortium/alignment/README.md

 If using this software, please cite:
 Engstr&ouml;m et al. Systematic evaluation of spliced aligners for RNA-seq, _submitted_.

+If you have questions about this software, please write to par.engstrom@scilifelab.se.

 [BEERS]: http://cbil.upenn.edu/BEERS/
 [Genoman]: http://www.ebi.ac.uk/~engstrom/genoman/